 NHS referrals - Information for patients

-When you attend the medical illustration department, we will take your clinical photographs or video recording as requested by your healthcare professional.
+When you attend the medical photography department, we will take your clinical photographs or video recording as requested by your healthcare professional.
 Clinical photographs or video recordings are used to help monitor your medical condition and your treatment.
 They can be used alongside other tests such as x-rays, scans and blood tests.
 Your clinical photographs or video recording form a part of your medical record.
 With your permission, your photographs may be used for education and/or research purposes.

-When you are referred, your healthcare professional will talk to you about the reason they have requested clinical photographs or video recording to be taken and will ask you to sign a medical illustration consent form before any photographs or video recordings are made.
+When you are referred, your healthcare professional will talk to you about the reason they have requested clinical photographs or video recording to be taken and will ask you to sign a medical photography consent form before any photographs or video recordings are made.

-Usually you will be referred to the medical illustration department on the same day as your hospital appointment where you will be photographed or filmed in our fully equipped photographic studio.
+Usually you will be referred to the medical photography department on the same day as your hospital appointment where you will be photographed or filmed in our fully equipped photographic studio.
 We can arrange for your appointment to be made on another day if you prefer.
 If you cannot attend an appointment, please contact us to rearrange it.